In addition to bleeding, miscarriage can cause symptoms such as abdominal pain, nausea, and weakness.

 A miscarriage is also known as pregnancy loss.
-Sadly, an estimated 25 percent of all clinically diagnosed pregnancies will end in miscarriage.
+Up to 25 percent of all clinically diagnosed pregnancies end in miscarriage.

 A miscarriage is most likely to occur in the first 13 weeks of pregnancy.
 Some women may experience miscarriage before they realize they were pregnant.
 While bleeding is a common symptom associated with miscarriage, there are other symptoms that can occur, too.